Opinion: More like a boy than a man – Prince Harry looked crumpled in the witness box

 Harry has never been very fond of exams, bless him, and this was certainly a cross one: the masterly Andrew Green KC, acting for Mirror Group Newspapers, peering down at the seated Harry sternly, taking off his glasses to jab their ends towards the prince in the witness box, popping them back on again to peer incredulously in the royal’s direction whenever he said something silly.

 No wonder he’s foggy, though.
 We were stepping back in time.
 It all felt a bit public school — the forever prince being dressed down by a bespectacled Eton beak.
-Harry was dragged through newspaper articles in which he alleges that the Mirror Group’s journalists had used “unlawful information gathering” to dish on his private life: to his school years, and his first mobile phone; to email exchanges with his girlfriend Chelsy Davy at Sandringham and the discovery of a tracker placed on her car by a private investigator; lurid headlines about seedy trips to Spearmint Rhino and lapdances with leggy blondes; his “playboy” lifestyle; to being drunk; to being dumped.
+Harry was dragged through newspaper articles in which he alleges that the Mirror Group’s journalists had used “unlawful information gathering” to dish on his private life: to his school years, and his first mobile phone; to email exchanges with his girlfriend Chelsy Davy at Sandringham; lurid headlines about seedy trips to Spearmint Rhino and lapdances with leggy blondes; his “playboy” lifestyle; to being drunk; to being dumped.

-Talking about Ms Davy, his brows furrowed.
+Talking about Ms Davy, his brow furrowed.
 “This isn’t easy for me or my ex.”
 He called the coverage “a little bit mean”.

 At times Harry was brusque, dismissive: squeezing out monosyllabic affirmatives.
 “Uh, yes.”
 “Uhm, yes.”
 “Uh.
 Yes.”
 But at others he was bright, fun, game for a laugh.
 Lord knows he likes to tell his story his way.
 It’s when others get involved that he gets spiky.
 “This isn’t about you asking me questions, this is about me asking you questions,” Green was forced to remind the prince.